 The Android 5.0 Lollipop update for the Galaxy S5 has started to roll out.
 Samsung has worked at lightning pace to deliver Lollipop so quickly after it was first released – it would almost be rude not to install it!
 Find out here how you can get Android 5.0 on your Galaxy S5 right now.
-Update: Samsung is now working Android 5.0.1 Lollipop for the Galaxy S5 LTE-A (SM-G906S), and though this is a Korean-only device, it indicates that this version of Android is coming to the international and US variants of the S5.
-Check under the update section below for more details.
+Update: Galaxy S5 owners in the UK are now able to upgrade to Android 5.0 Lollipop.
+Head to the update section for more details.

 - Galaxy S5 review

 - Android 5.0.1 Lollipop Update: when will my device get it?

 - Android 5.0 Lollipop: everything you need to know.

 Update: The Galaxy S5 (SM-G900F) Lollipop update is now available to S5 owners in the UK, reports Sam Mobile.
 The update will bring devices up to Android 5.0 (LRX21T) following a successful launch in other parts of Europe.
 While Sam Mobile claims that Samsung is working on integrating Android 5.0.2 into TouchWiz, this isn't likely to make it onto the S5 for another month or two.
 Still, happy days for the Galaxy S5 owners who've been waiting patiently since the first sightings of Lollipop on the S5 in early December!